oriansj/stage0-posix/README.md

 ALL of these steps have a NASM or GAS version in the NASM/ or GAS/ subdirectory of the folder for the architecture.

+All of the intermediate build products are in the $ARCH/artifact/ folders (for inspection and audit purposes)

 ### Phase 0: Rebuild hex0 from the hex0 seed